tchapi/davis/README.md

 composer install
 ```

-2. At least put the correct credentials to your database in your `.env.local` file so you can easily create your database.
+2. At least put the correct credentials to your database in your `.env.local` file so you can easily create the necessary tables.

-3. Create the database:
+3. Run the migrations to create all the necessary tables:

 ```
-bin/console doctrine:schema:create
+bin/console doctrine:migrations:migrate
 ```

-**Davis** can be used with a pre-existing MySQL database (_for instance, one previously managed by Baïkal_).
-The only missing table would be the `migrations` table, that you can recreate automatically when running the migrations.
+**Davis** can also be used with a pre-existing MySQL database (_for instance, one previously managed by Baïkal_).
+See the paragraph "Migrating from Baikal" for more info.

-> The migrations are not _exactly_ equivalent to those of Baïkal, and allow for a bit more room in columns.
+> The tables are not _exactly_ equivalent to those of Baïkal, and allow for a bit more room in columns for instance (among other things)

 ## Configuration